 1. Interested funds will be required to undergo an independent fund rating exercise as well as a review by an independent panel as part of the comprehensive evaluation and selection process.

 2. Funds which are approved will be issued a Letter of Offer with stipulated terms and conditions.
 Approved funds are expected to be listed on the Contact Singapore website with its summary rating report.

-3. Approved funds will also be required to undergo a surveillance rating exercise to reaffirm its rating and ensure compliance one year after its initial approval.
+3. Approved funds will also be required to undergo ongoing surveillance rating to reaffirm its rating and ensure compliance for the next 2 years after its initial approval.

-4. A non-refundable application fee is payable at the point of application and at the initiation of the surveillance rating exercise.
+4. A non-refundable application fee is payable at the point of application and at the initiation of the surveillance rating.